All over! A 5-0 win for England in Moldova. A job well done by Roy Hodgson's side. Thanks for joining us.

 World Cup Qualification UEFA – Follow the Football match between Moldova and England live with Eurosport.
 The match starts at 02:45 on 8 September 2012.
 Our live coverage lets you follow all the key moments as they happen.

-Visit our detailed profiles for Moldova and England.
+Head-to-head: see historical stats and visit our detailed profiles for Moldova vs England.
 Get all the latest on Football: fixtures, results and tables.

 All over!
 A 5-0 win for England in Moldova.
 A job well done by Roy Hodgson's side.
 Thanks for joining us.